dscobol/gem-gnu-DB2/README.md

 There are multiple .sql and .sh files within those directories.

-Update each .sql file with the correct DB userid and password.
+Update each .sql file with the correct DB, userid, and password.

 ### Run the scripts in SQLScripts to create and load the tables
 CD into SQLScripts/CUSTOMER